 This bottle, with its flat base, was not one of those and could have contained any number of other J.F Edisbury products.
 A the moment there it has not possible to narrow down which of the various wines, oils, medicines, tonics, and other potions that it may have contained.
 Nor has it been possible to narrow down a date for the bottle.

-There are still several other questions that have yet to be answered.
 The crossed foxes trademark is very distinctive and appears on many of J.F.
-Edisbury and Co. bottles and jars, but I have been unable to find out where it came from or what, if anything, it refers to.
-I have also been unable to find out anything about the markings on the bottom of the bottle, but hope that information on the subject will eventually come to light.
+Edisbury and Co. bottles and jars.
+I was unable to find out where it came from or what, if anything, it refers to, but Adam Mercer, from the Wrexham Antique Bottles website (which launched in spring 2022) suggests that the crossed foxes were derived from the family crest of the Williams-Wynn family of the Wynnstay Estate, with the cross foxes coming from the Williams side.
+I was also unable when I first posted this to discover what the markings on the base might refer to.
+My guess that it was a bottle manufacturer was turns out to be correct.
+Adam says that the C.S. and Col Ltd marking refers to Cassington, Shaw and Co, a bottle manufacturer that was eventually bought out by the United Glass Bottle company.
 It is possible that the markings on the base refer not to Edisbury’s various enterprises, but to the bottle manufacturer.
 The shape of the bottle, the presence of the cross-foxes trademark and the quality of the glass itself might help to narrow down a date for the bottle.
 I do hope that some of these details will eventually emerge, and if you are reading this and have more information please get in touch.

 This is a rather different story from the one I told last week about the Chester Lion Brewery bottle, and not merely because of the contrast between health drinks and beer.
 Last week’s bottle was the story of big factory-style breweries, big investments in future technologies and large ambitions, and even a case of minor trademark fraud.
 The Edisbury bottle, by contrast is the story of high street retail where success was achieved by offering wide product ranges and providing excellent customer service.
 James Fisher Edisbury’s advertising speaks of a man who was highly organized, ambitious and driven to look for new ways to use his skills to find new markets, or to find new products for existing markets.
 Where expedient he joined forces with other companies to retail their products and he invested in new infrastructure when required.
 He saw the potential for health drinks and invested heavily in providing this to families who wanted to improve the quality of their lives and their overall well-being, and were attracted by novelty.
 Looking around today at the proliferation of health-food stores and the growing interest in vegan diets, it is a far from unfamiliar story.